harness-apps/openfeature-go-client/README.md

-# Openfeature GO Client for Harness Feature Flags
+# Openfeature GO Provider for Harness Feature Flags

 This repository contains all the details that'll help you to develop OpenFeature GO client for Harness Feature Flags!